gvwilson/thirdbit/_posts/2020/2020-09-14-creating-the-future.md

 or systems architecture or thread scheduling and I'd really, really like to be able to embed those with my code.

 *But you can already!
-You just have to---*
+You just have to—*

----launch a separate editing application and create an SVG file and then add something to the notebook to include it and then look at the rendered version.
+—launch a separate editing application and create an SVG file and then add something to the notebook to include it and then look at the rendered version.

 *Come on, it's not that bad.*